![]() |

 SIDI'S TROUBLING HISTORY OF MARRYING TOTAL STRANGERS

-This 'Spontaneous Marriage' was never a feature of Islam in general nor Sufism in particular.
+These ' Suddenly- Arainged Marriage' was not a feature of Islam in general nor Sufism in particular.

 It was kind of like the children's game of 'spin-the-bottle'.
 Only you didn't just kiss the 'winner'.
-You married them.
-For life.
+You married them for life.

 When in fact, given the high ratio of divorce amongst those marriages, the only conclusion which can be reached is that they were completely a coin toss.
 Random.